norm/equip/documentation/kitfile.markdown

 * remind _TEXT_

-    Adds text to be output at the end of the run, rather than showing it immediately.
+    Output text now, and then again at the end of the run.
     Useful for showing manual actions needed (eg. allowing an application to use Accessibility features) without them being buried among the entire output of a run.